Almantask/CSharp-From-Zero-To-Hero/README.md

   * The line of the breakpoint will **not** execute until you press the green button "Continue" again.
 (Simplified)
     * This means that said `Console.WriteLine();` will not print a new line before you did click "Continue".
     * Remember this very well!
 Otherwise this will lead to confusion in later homeworks - most likely.

+### Hints
+* There are no tests to pass in this homework.
+* Make **sure** that you opened Bootcamp.sln!
+* This homework's task is to give you a playful experience with the debug mode.
+* This homework is very easy if you know what happens and what to do.
+* You don't have to change the code at all.
+* You are only supposed to set breakpoints and click the debug button.
+* To prevent you from cheating we had to go for stuff that is out of your current scope.
+  * To be exact this scope is not even present in the near future.
+  * Do not try to understand how everything is exactly working out.
+We will explain this when you're ready for this!
+* You are able to solve this by simply observing the console output.
+Nothing else is needed!